Michael Chapman (cinematographer)

-Michael Crawford Chapman, ASC (November 21, 1935 – September 20, 2020) was an American cinematographer and film director well known for his work on many films of the American New Wave of the 1970s and in the 1980s with directors such as Martin Scorsese and Ivan Reitman.
+Michael Crawford Chapman, ASC (November 21, 1935 – September 20, 2020) was an American cinematographer and film director, known for his work on many films of the American New Wave during the 1970s and the 1980s.
+He was twice nominated for the Academy Award for Best Cinematography, for Raging Bull (1980) and The Fugitive (1993).
+He received the American Society of Cinematographers' Lifetime Achievement Award in 2004.

-He shot more than forty feature films.

 Early life and education

 Chapman was born in New York City in 1935, but raised in Wellesley, Massachusetts, a suburb of Boston, without much of an interest in film.
 As a youth, he was more interested in sports than photography or painting.
-He graduated from high school at Andover, a college preparatory school in Andover, Massachusetts.
+He graduated from high school at Phillips Andover, a college preparatory school in Andover, Massachusetts.
 After high school, he attended Columbia College, where he majored in English.
 Upon his graduation, he worked temporarily as a brakeman for the Erie Lackawanna Railroad in the Midwest.
 In 1958, he was drafted into the U.S. Army, where he served in the Signal Corps stationed in New Jersey and Thule Air Base in Greenland.

 Chapman's father-in-law, Joe Brun, got him his first job in the industry: working as an assistant cameraman and focus puller on commercials, as there were not enough feature films being shot in New York at the time.